Local artists chosen to design artwork

 Although a final design has not yet been approved, the Red Deer artists who run Voyager Art and Tile, presented a concept for a wall-mounted piece that could represent a torch with a metal ribbon trailing from it like smoke.

-Detarando wants to add squares of dichroic glass to create a reflective element, which would scatter sunlight across the wall and snowy square.
+Detarando wants to add squares of dichroic glass to create a reflective element, which would scatter sunlight.

 “When light flashes up onto it, it could hopefully sparkle onto the snow,” Detarando said.